 - Other academic services out of the McNaughton Centre

 The Illumination Conference is hosted annually by the IEEE uSask Branch to expose students to more of the EE/CME industry.
-Through a mix of casual socializing, technical speeches, workshops, and networking opportunities betweem industry professionals, students can expect to be inspired and learn about new technologies and advancements in local industry.
+Through a mix of socializing, technical speeches, workshops, and networking opportunities between industry professionals, students, and professors, you can expect to be inspired and learn about new technologies and advancements in local industry.
 This is a great opportunity to practice networking; quite a few students found their first job at an Illumination Conference!